xiaohei2015/platinum/README.md

-# platinum - A simple Go API extension for Datetime
+# platinum - A simple Go library for Datetime

 ## Introduction

-A very very simple Datetime API writen by golang
+A very very simple Datetime library writen by golang

 ## Install